Wondering what vegan Munich has in store for ya?

 There’s something both touristy and fascinating about the famous Viktualienmarkt, the fresh market and beer garden in the center of the old town.
 Everything on display here is gorgeous and fresh (and I have never seen such large walnuts in my damn life).
 It’s the best place to grab quality ingredients to whip up your own vegan feast.
 Or, if you’re anything like me, chug a Pils or two while you gnaw on a pretzel (they’re vegan)!
 Prost!

 VEGAN MUNICH: WHERE TO EAT

-There’s so much to choose from in Munich, you’ll be shocked.
-Here are our top picks!
+There’s so much vegan food Munich has waiting for you, you’ll be shocked.
+Here are my top vegan restaurant Munich picks!

 A modern upscale eatery with decent prices and a beautiful interior, it’s best to make a reservation ahead at Gratitude.
 They are very popular, and with good reason.
 The short changing menu includes things such as chickpeas and hokkaido curry, paprika corn soup, ravioli with tempeh bolognese, and deconstructed falafel with hummus.
 The wine and beer selection is great.
 Artful and tasty.